jplummer01/intelligent-app-workshop/docs/wksp/05-agent-framework-workshop/lesson5.md

-# Lesson 5: Web Search Integration for Enhanced Analysis
+# Lesson 6: Sequential Workflows with Multiple Agents

-This lesson adds web search capabilities to our financial agent, allowing it to access current market news and analysis for more comprehensive responses.
+This lesson demonstrates sequential orchestration where multiple specialized agents work together in a defined sequence to analyze a complete investment portfolio.

-1. Switch to Lesson 5 directory:
+1. Switch to Lesson 6 directory:

     ```bash
-    cd workshop-agent-framework/dotnet/Lessons/Lesson5
+    cd workshop-agent-framework/dotnet/Lessons/Lesson6
     ```

 1. Run the application to see it works: